 Read and reply to customer reviews across Google, Facebook, and Yelp, in one place.

-SAN FRANCISCO – February 6, 2020 – Womply, a software and API company serving small businesses and app developers, today unveiled its third annual State of Local Restaurants report – a comprehensive look at when local restaurants do the most business, seat the most guests, and more.
+REMOTE – February 6, 2020 – Womply, a software and API company serving small businesses and app developers, today unveiled its third annual State of Local Restaurants report – a comprehensive look at when local restaurants do the most business, seat the most guests, and more.

 The report, available on Womply.com, reveals a wide range of consumer spending trends at local restaurants, including how sales vary during the days of the week, months of the year, and on major holidays.